ADHD in boys

 • Proteins

-Foods rich in protein: lean beef, pork, poultry, fish, eggs, beans, nuts, soy, and low-fat dairy products — can have beneficial effects on ADHD symptoms.
-Protein-rich foods are used by the body to make neurotransmitters, the chemicals released by brain cells to communicate with each other.
-Protein can prevent surges in blood sugar, which increases hyperactivity.
+Foods rich in protein, such as lean beef, pork, poultry, fish, eggs, beans, nuts, soy, and low-fat dairy products, can help with ADHD symptoms.
+The body uses Protein-rich foods to make neurotransmitters, the chemicals released by brain cells to communicate with each other.
+Protein can also prevent surges in blood sugar, which increases hyperactivity.

 • Balanced Meals